fs1n/fs1n/README.md

 ###

-<p align="left">✨ Creating bugs since to long<br>📚 I'm currently deepdiving into Ansible, I'm also Interested in Databases, Containerisation and Virtualisation.<br>🎯 Goals: 99.99999% Uptime</p>
+<p align="left">📚 I'm currently deepdiving into Ansible, I'm also Interested in Databases, Containerisation and Virtualisation.<br>🎯 Goals: 99.99999% Uptime</p>

 ###